Water analysis – Odorants

 What Markes can offer

-The volatility of drinking water odorants makes analysis by gas chromatography (GC) a natural choice, while the low concentrations dictate the need for thermal desorption (TD) preconcentration.
+The volatility of drinking water odorants makes analysis by gas chromatography (GC) a natural choice, while the low concentrations dictate the need for trap-based preconcentration.